 They’re open for lunch and dinner.
 There is an English menu available if your Dutch is not up to par.
 I’d recommend “Rijst Pom Groenten,” shown above.
 Pom is a vegetable from Suriname with a really unique taste, closest to a sweet potato.
 It was what the waitress recommended although my husband also loved their Roti.
 Bring cash if you don’t have a Dutch card.

 I absolutely love Surinamese food–and if you’re looking for a great lunch/dinner spot near Den Haag Laan van NOI train station, this cozy little Surinamese place with tables is a place that I recommend.
 I did a nearby language class and often came here for lunch.
 I really love their pom/chicken sandwich or Bara.
 The prices are very reasonable and it’s easy to keep your meal under 10 euros.

 Empanadas at the Haagse Markt

-This Carribean stand along the first row of the Haagse Markt (one of my favorite places in the Hague) serves up delicious empanadas to-go.
+This Caribbean stand along the first row of the Haagse Markt (one of my favorite places in the Hague) serves up delicious empanadas to-go.
 I recommend having the cash on hand as they’re cash only like many vendors in the Haagse Markt.
-This is mostly for meat eaters although they sometimes have a vegetarian option.
+This is mostly for meat-eaters although they sometimes have a vegetarian option.
 Be sure to take a bit of the salsa, which is made with tomatoes and not spicy.
 There are unfortunately no seats available.